valueflows/valueflows/mkdocs/docs/specification/model-text.md

 #### vf:AgentRelationshipRole

 Agent relationship roles define the roles or types of agent relationships within a network, completely defined by the network itself.
-Each role has a RoleBehavior.
 Roles can be a good base to define user account permissions.

-#### vf:RoleBehavior

-Role behaviors, on the other hand, are defined in Valueflows, so that there are standard types of AgentRelationshipRole (and therefore AgentRelationship) that can govern behavior in and across applications.
-Examples are "member" or "sub-organization".

 ### Resource